How Will the Changes on the Law of Foreigners Affect the Croatian Labour Market?

 Accommodation to have a minimum liveable space requirement for foreigners

 One of the more welcome news, for both companies and foreign workers, is the start of the discussion regarding the minimum living spaces for foreign workers.
 Until now, this has largely remained undetermined, which led to many news stories reporting foreigners are cramped into huts and small living spaces that no person, and especially a group of people could or should live in.
-The new discussion set the base at 14m2 for foreign workers, which is a good baseline to start, however, might seem to be a bit too high, especially considering that many Croatian families would not fulfill this condition at the present moment.
+The new discussion set the base at 14m2 for foreign workers, which is a good baseline to start, however, it might seem to be a bit too high, especially considering that many Croatian families would not fulfill this condition at the present moment.
 As such, this could be considered a positive move in the right direction, as it will also indirectly control the price-to-quality ratio of offered accommodation for foreigners, but more discussions need to be made.

 Foreign workers will be able to apply for jobs at the labour exchange directly

 Another welcome addition is the fact that foreigners will be able to apply for jobs directly at the labour exchange.
-However, this comes with several caveats, as only foreigners which are considered here legally, that is the ones with the issued TRCs can apply.
+However, this comes with several caveats, as only foreigners who are considered here legally, that is the ones with the issued TRCs can apply.
 While this is positive, it doesn’t take into account the scams and unreliable employers, but also foreign employees who do not understand the working culture of Croatia and how it might impact them.
 In other words, it offers a road toward a solution but leaves many obstacles on that road.

 Some additional suggestions & conclusion